Equilibrium with Heterogeneous Information Flows: The Large Number of Insiders Limit

 \section{The Large Number of Insiders Limit}

 We now consider when there are a large number of agents with private information entering the market throughout time.
 Our goal is to prove that, under appropriate scaling, the limiting public filtration is $\filt^m = \filt^{B,J}$ where $J_\cdot = X_1 + Y_\cdot$ with $Y$ an independent Gaussian process.
-As such, the market filtration exactly coincides with that considered in \cite{MR2213260}.
+This in turn may simplify computation of equilibrium quantities (already for $N=2$ signals, welfare computations are quite complex).
+Additionally, this would show the market filtration coincides with that considered in \cite{MR2213260}.
 However, while therein the filtration was exogenously assumed to be that of an insider who observes a private signal flow, here we show this type of filtration \emph{endogenously} arises as the \emph{public} filtration when there are a large number of insiders entering the market throughout time.
 Proofs of all results in this section are given in Appendix \ref{AS:CJ}.

-Throughout, we make the following assumptions on the $N^{th}$ market, where the Brownian motions $B^Y$ and $B^Z$ below are independent of each other as well as the Brownian motion $B$ driving $X$.
+Throughout, we make the following assumptions on the $N^{th}$ market, where the Brownian motions $B^Y$ and $B^Z$ below are independent of each other, as well as the Brownian motion $B$ driving $X$.
 Additionally, for all the functions below, we require continuity at $0$ because the first insider's signal is always at time $0$.
 As there is no signal at $1$ we do not necessarily require continuity at $1$.
 In fact, as discussed at the end of this section, delicate issues arise at $t=1$.
 Lastly, we define a typical dyadic rational in $[0,1)$ as